 Bug identification requires specialist treatment

 There is plenty of evidence to disprove the myth that bug testing is of little consequence in the wider world.
-Specialised ‘bug hunters’ have actually helped with new developments in stem cell research according to a recent report in the New Scientist.
+Specialized ‘bug hunters’ have actually helped with new developments in stem cell research according to a recent report in the New Scientist.
 But aside from aiding scientific projects, testing for unwanted errors in a program could literally make or break your company’s next balance sheet.

 Companies such as bugfinders.com have access to hundreds of crowdsourced workers across all platforms and even in locations throughout the world.
 Highly motivated thanks to a commission-based structure these dedicated teams can go through every possible permutation of your site in order to identify problems.
-They can even identify cultural problems that could potentially cause offence to foreign users too – did you know, for example, that enclosing data in a red box in China means that person is deceased?
+They can even identify cultural problems that could potentially cause offense to foreign users too – did you know, for example, that enclosing data in a red box in China means that person is deceased?
 A simple error, but an important one!